JordanJWSmith/property-pipeline/README.md

 # property-pipeline

 This is a toolkit to display multimodal embeddings for live property listings on Rightmove.
+It forms part of [Fourthwall's](https://fourthwall.ai) vision to make the property market 100x better for buyers and renters using open source AI software.
+[Read our manifesto](https://medium.com/@fourthwallai/writings-on-the-wall-1-do-ais-dream-of-real-homes-2c675f5cf84a).

-Work is still in progress, but its components will be:
+This is a work in progress, but its components will be:
 1. Webscraper
 2. Image classifier
 3. Embedding generator